-102 If the Contractor is not an individual medical practitioner, then this clause does not need to be included.
+103 If the Contractor is not an individual medical practitioner, then this clause does not need to be included.

-- in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]103 - 26.6.3.
-[Where the Contractor gives notice to the Board under clause 26.6.1, the Contract terminates three months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]104 - 26.6.4.
-The Contractor may give notice in writing ("late payment notice") to the Board if the Board has failed to make payments due to the Contractor in accordance with Part 18 of this Contract.
-The Contractor must specify in the late payment notice the payments that the Board has failed to make in accordance with Part 18 of the Contract. - 26.6.5.
-Subject to clause 26.6.6, the Contractor may, at least 28 days after the date on which a late payment notice under clause 26.6.4 was given, terminate the Contract by giving a further written notice to the Board in the event of the Board's continuing failure to make payments that are due to the Contractor as specified in the late payment notice. - 26.6.6.
-Clause 26.6.7 applies if, following receipt of a late payment notice, the Board: - (a) refers the matter to the NHS dispute resolution procedure before the end of a period of 28 days beginning with the date on which the Board received the late payment notice, and - (b) gives notice in writing to the Contractor that it has done so before the end of that period. - 26.6.7.
-Where this clause 26.6.7 applies, the Contractor may not terminate the Contract under clause 26.6.5 until: - (i) there has been a final determination of the dispute under the NHS dispute resolution procedure (or by a court) and that determination permits the Contractor to terminate the Contract; or - (ii) the Board ceases to pursue the NHS dispute resolution procedure, whichever is the earlier.103
+- 26.6.2.
+[Where the Contractor gives notice to the Commissioner under clause 26.6.1, the Contract terminates six months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]104 - 26.6.3.
+[Where the Contractor gives notice to the Commissioner under clause 26.6.1, the Contract terminates three months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]105 - 26.6.4.
+The Contractor may give notice in writing ("late payment notice") to the Commissioner if the Commissioner has failed to make payments due to the Contractor in accordance with Part 18 of this Contract.
+The Contractor must specify in the late payment notice the payments that the Commissioner has failed to make in accordance with Part 18 of the Contract. - 26.6.5.
+Subject to clause 26.6.6, the Contractor may, at least 28 days after the date on which a late payment notice under clause 26.6.4 was given, terminate the Contract by giving a further written notice to the Commissioner in the event of the Commissioner's continuing failure to make payments that are due to the Contractor as specified in the late payment notice. - 26.6.6.
+Clause 26.6.7 applies if, following receipt of a late payment notice, the Commissioner: - (a) refers the matter to the NHS dispute resolution procedure before the end of a period of 28 days beginning with the date on which the Commissioner received the late payment notice, and - (b) gives notice in writing to the Contractor that it has done so before the end of that period. - 26.6.7.
+Where this clause 26.6.7 applies, the Contractor may not terminate the Contract under clause 26.6.5 until: - (i) there has been a final determination of the dispute under the NHS dispute resolution procedure (or by a court) and that determination permits the Contractor to terminate the Contract; or - (ii) the Commissioner ceases to pursue the NHS dispute resolution procedure, whichever is the earlier.103